kimvc7/15.003_Fall2022/advanced_deep_learning/README.md

 For part 2, we will use a Google Colab notebook.
 In class, we will use a simplified version of the tutorial to focus on the essential:  [open this for in-class tutorial](https://colab.research.google.com/drive/1dbH6yh9273dpwl_mZG3EMEisWlXxYjCw?usp=sharing).
 After that, please save a copy in your own drive so you can follow the class and make modifications.
 We suggest to run a few cells before hand to make sure the notebook compiles on your browser.

-If you are curious, want to learn more, or give a second look at the tutorial, follow this [link](https://colab.research.google.com/drive/1oQo5IsO4C6xBb6EFoaoinmYqvj1pg62I?usp=sharing) to open the notebook.
+If you are curious, want to learn more, or give a second look at the tutorial, follow this [link](https://colab.research.google.com/drive/1oQo5IsO4C6xBb6EFoaoinmYqvj1pg62I?usp=sharing) to open the full notebook.
 There, we provide very complete explanations and code variations.

 You can find the .pdf of the slides [here](https://drive.google.com/file/d/1uAYgGmo1vLt09ypvdKSVACgytcaE2JW1/view?usp=sharing).